sainikhith/sainikhith.github.io/_posts/2023-12-02-chi-square-test.md

 While we saw that the higher-cost Mailer 2 had a higher signup rate (37.8%) than the lower-cost Mailer 1 (32.8%) it appears that this difference is not significant, at least at our Acceptance Criteria of 0.05.

 Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher-cost mailers - and from what we've seen in this test, that may not be a great decision.
-It would result in them spending more, but not *necessarily* gaining any extra revenue as a result
+It would result in them spending more, but not *necessarily* gaining any extra revenue as a result.

 Our results here also do not say that there *definitely isn't a difference between the two mailers* - we are only advising that we should not make any rigid conclusions *at this point*.